Sachin-S543/Diary/README.md

 - **Zero-Knowledge Privacy**: Your diary entries are encrypted on your device using a key derived from your separate "Diary Password".
 The server never sees your raw data.
 - **Futuristic UI**: A premium, glassmorphism-inspired interface built with React and Tailwind CSS.
-- **Secure Authentication**: Secure session management with HttpOnly cookies and JWT.
+- **Secure Authentication**: Secure session management.
-- **Local-First**: Works offline using IndexedDB (coming soon), with encrypted cloud sync.
+- **Local-First**: Fully functional offline mode using IndexedDB.
 - **Open Source**: MIT Licensed.

+## 🚀 Live Demo

+Check out the live version running on GitHub Pages: **[Launch Secret Capsule](https://sachin-s543.github.io/Diary/)**

+> **Note:** The demo runs in "Client-Only Mode".
+All data is stored securely in your browser's IndexedDB and is never sent to a server.

 ## 🏗 Architecture